abav14/gap/README.md

 ~~~shell
 sudo systemctl enable --now prometheus
 ~~~
 <h4>3.
-Setup AlertManager</h4>
+Installing AlertManager</h4>

-We"ll installing AlertManager on node2.
+We"ll be installing AlertManager on node2.
 It will be pushing alerts based on rules written in prometheus.

 **[on node2]**
 ~~~shell